AdrianFSN/P_BE_Avanzado/README.md

 Most of the features available when using the API routes are protected by Json Web Token to sign your authentication.

-You will need to create and set your personal JWT_SECRET variable in a .env file:
+You will need to create and set your personal JWT_SECRET variable in your .env file:

 ```js
 JWT_SECRET=YOUR PASSWORD HERE